Cosmian/kms/documentation/README.md

 Open a browser window at `http://[MACHINE_IP / LOCALHOST]:8003`

-The doc is live rendered when editing the markdown files.
+The doc is live rendered when editing the Markdown files.

 ### Installing Pandoc to generate PDFs